tksgmsy/pxt-BME280_I2C/docs/index.md

 - bleadboard jumpers

 ### How to connect BME280 I2C board to your micro:bit
-micro:bit has two terminals to supply power to BME280 I2C board, which called "+3v3" and "GND", and, also have another two terminals to communicate data between your micro:bit and BME280, which called "SCL" and "SDA".
+micro:bit has two terminals to supply power to BME280 I2C board, which are called "+3v3" and "GND", also it has another two terminals to communicate data between your micro:bit and BME280, which called "SCL" and "SDA".
 You can visit the following link to refer where the terminals are on your micro:bit.
 http://microbit.org/guide/hardware/pins/